Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing

-Notably, this is a parameter-free theory in a sense that no fitting to AIMD $E_{sputt}(T)$ was done to obtain red dashed theory line in Figure \ref{fig:F5S0}.
+Notably, this is a parameter-free theory in the sense that no fitting to AIMD $\EsputtS(T)$ was done to obtain red dashed theory line in Figure \ref{fig:F5}a.
 Still, the predicted behavior is confirmed in AIMD simulations.
 It suggests the proposed sputtering mechanism and the theory that follows from it are reasonable and consistent approximations that provide insights into atomistic mechanisms of sputtering of \ce{MoS2} and its functionalized modifications.
-Therefore, the proposed sputtering picture can inform TMD simulations at the continuum level and potentially explain the nonlinearities associated with the involving oxygen \cite{Lee2016}.
+Therefore, the proposed sputtering picture can inform TMD simulations at the continuum level and potentially explain the nonlinearities associated with oxygen involvement \cite{Lee2016}.

 Our analysis shows how functionalization of \ce{MoS2} with O or F can significantly lower the sputtering energy threshold from $\sim 30$ eV down to $\sim 10$ eV, as shown in Figure \ref{fig:F2}.
 Such functionalization may be used for TMD processing with minimal damage to the metal scaffold.
 Additionally, this type of functionalization enables spatial control over the etching process, which can be realized by selectively depositing oxygen or fluorine in accordance with a mask.
-Employing partial coverage with oxygen/ fluorine can allow accurate control over the creation of sulfur vacancies by selectively sputtering a defined fraction of surface atoms that have been functionalized with oxygen/ fluorine, and this approach is relatively insensitive to the exact plasma exposure time.
+Employing partial coverage with oxygen/fluorine can allow accurate control over the creation of sulfur vacancies by selectively sputtering a defined fraction of surface atoms that have been functionalized with oxygen/fluorine, and this approach is relatively insensitive to the exact plasma exposure time.